hlfbt/generic-irc-bot/README.md

 because I am too lazy to write my own IRC library for python3 and I cannot find good already existing ones :(

+## Usage

+Simply add this to your ZNC's module directory and enable the global Python module, then you should be able to enable the GIB module.
+The bots modules directory is `gib/`, relative from ZNC's module directory (so for instance `/etc/znc/modules/gib/`).

 ## Examples